viettelidc-provider/terraform-provider-vopencloud/docs/data-sources/networking_quota_v2.md

 # vopencloud\_networking\_quota\_v2

-Use this data source to get the networking quota of an ViettelIdc project.
+Use this data source to get the networking quota of an VOpenCloud project.

 ## Example Usage